hgourvest/superobject/README.md

 # SuperObject

 What is new in this repository?
-New is FPC Windows/Linux compatibility.
+New is the FPC Windows/Linux compatibility.
 FPC Version 3.1.1 is used.

 ## What is JSON ?